Secret Service agents, doctors aghast at Trump’s drive outside hospital

 They spoke on the condition of anonymity out of fear of retribution.

-White House spokesman Judd Deere defended the outing, telling reporters that “appropriate precautions were taken in the execution of this movement to protect the President and all those supporting it.”
+White House spokesman Judd Deere defended the outing, telling reporters that “appropriate precautions were taken in the execution of this movement to protect the president and all those supporting it.”
 Deere said precautions included personal protective equipment, without providing further details, and added that the trip “was cleared by the medical team as safe to do.”

 The White House did not immediately respond to questions from The Washington Post on Sunday night.